 A better way of this approach is to use a large database and learn these scores from its behavior.

 A significant part of improvements in sales are driven by trust; while using the concept of social proof is not new, it surprises me how few companies use social proof elements in their recommended products.

 Amazon integrates social proof elements throughout their recommendation widgets.

 Collaborative Filtering Technique – Item-to-Item

-The previous user-user collaborative filtering can match products according to the purchases and behaviors of different users.
-Through an item-by-item personalization approach, products in a single user’s profile can be related to each other without relying on other shoppers.
+The previous user-user collaborative filtering can match products according to the purchases and behaviours of different users.
+Through an item-by-item personalization approach, effects in a single user's profile can be related to each other without relying on other shoppers.

-For example, if you previously bought a pair of shoes from a brand, it will be recommended that you buy more shoes from the same brand.
+For example, if you previously bought a pair of shoes from a brand, buying more shoes from the same brand will be recommended.

 Amazon use bundle recommendations, where products purchased together are often recommended as a cross-selling strategy based on the purchaser's past purchase data.
 At least in theory, you can use an AI-based e-commerce product recommendation system to display the actual product choices made by users instead of manually selecting them.

-In the image below you can the main logical difference between these two different algorithms
+In the image below, you can see the main logical difference between these two different algorithms.

-How to chose the best Recommendation system for your e-commerce
+How to choose the best Recommendation system for your e-commerce

 Most major websites use collaborative filtering and content-based filtering technologies to ensure the accuracy of personalized recommendations.